Agency Social Media Managers

 Client-Ready Deliverables

-Generated scripts include performance rationale, competitive context, and format justification — everything a client needs to approve confidently.
-Each deliverable answers the unspoken client question "why this approach?" with specific data points like niche engagement benchmarks and competitor format analysis.
+Generated scripts include format rationale, competitive context, and review notes so clients can understand the creative decision before approving it.
+Each deliverable answers the unspoken client question "why this approach?" with evidence from reference patterns and brand fit.
 Clients receive strategy, not just scripts.

 Multi-Client Workflow